 - California Birth Index for son Rockne Francis Ravenscroft, born May 12, 1931 in Alameda, California, and mother's maiden name of Wade: https://www.familysearch.org/ark:/61903/1:1:VL58-J1T

-- 1940 census summary and census takers worksheet - 37 year old Howard Ravenscroft, 30 year old wife Vera (born Illinois), and 68 year old mother-in-law Tillie Thompson (born Sweden) live at 6241 Palm Avenue, Bell, Los Angeles County, California.
-They own their home; his birth location is Nebraska and he completed eight years of schooling; occupation is "Actor - Motion Picture Studio", and in 1939, he worked 26 weeks and earned $2800.00.
-Wife Vera is employed as a "Buyer - Gas Stoves", and in 1939, she worked 52 weeks and earned $1800.00 https://familysearch.org/pal:/MM9.1.1/K9WH-8T3
+- 1940 census summary and census takers worksheet - 37 year old Howard Ravenscroft, 30 year old wife Vera (born Illinois), and 68 year old mother-in-law Tillie Thompson (born Sweden) lived at 6241 Palm Avenue, Bell, Los Angeles County, California.
+They owned their home; his birth location was Nebraska and he completed eight years of schooling; occupation was "Actor - Motion Picture Studio", and in 1939, he worked 26 weeks and earned $2800.00.
+Wife Vera was employed as a "Buyer - Gas Stoves", and in 1939, she worked 52 weeks and earned $1800.00 https://familysearch.org/pal:/MM9.1.1/K9WH-8T3

 - Fold3 Military records had the World War II draft registration for 39 year old Howard Harold Ravenscroft.
 He was born September 7, 1902 in Crab Orchard, Nebraska; occupation was "Self - Free lance actor"; height and weight were 6 feet, 2 inches and 215 pounds.
 His contact was wife Vera and they lived at 6241 Palm Avenue, Bell, Los Angeles County, California.

-- Ancestry.com had the 1944 North Hollywood, California City Directory - Howard H. Ravenscroft and wife Vera live at 4455 Elmer Avenue.
+- Ancestry.com had the 1944 North Hollywood, California City Directory - Howard H. Ravenscroft and wife Vera lived at 4455 Elmer Avenue.

 - California Birth Index for son Michael Roy Ravenscroft, born March 8, 1944 in Los Angeles, and mother's maiden name was Thompson: https://www.familysearch.org/ark:/61903/1:1:VGKV-L1N

 - California Death Index has dual records for Roy Barcroft and Howard H. Ravenscroft.
-He was born September 9, 1902 in Nebraska, mother's maiden name of Williams, and passed away on 11/28/1969.
-You will find a corresponding record in the Social Security Death Index (SSDI), but his birthdate is listed as September 7, 1902:
+California Death Index has him born In Nebraska but has an incorrect birth date of September 9, 1902; his mother's maiden name was Williams; and he passed away on 11/28/1969.
+You will find a corresponding record in the Social Security Death Index (SSDI), but his birthdate is correctly listed as September 7, 1902: